Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Paris City Bus| ©Les Chatfield

 Few things make children more impatient than long, boring journeys.
-And few things are more annoying for adults than uncomfortable transport with prams in tow, among other inconveniences.
+And few things annoy adults more than uncomfortable transport with prams in tow, among other inconveniences.

 Bus

-You can use line 171 which leaves from Pont de Sèvres.
+You can take bus 171 from Pont de Sèvres.
 The journey takes around 30 minutes and leaves you very close to the Palace of Versailles.
-They run every 10 minutes or so and are active between 0:10 and 23:50.
+They run every 10 minutes and are active between 0:10 and 23:50.

-The bus can be a little uncomfortable if you are travelling with a pram.
+The bus can be a bit uncomfortable if you are travelling with a pushchair.
 The best thing is that it drops you off very close to the Palace, so you won't have to add extra walking time to your journey.
-However, if you're staying far from Pont de Sèvres, you'll have to take other forms of transport, which will make the whole journey a bit more cumbersome and time-consuming.
+However, if you are staying far from Pont de Sèvres, you will have to take other means of transport which will make the whole journey more cumbersome and time-consuming.

 Train

-This is the most convenient option if you're planning to bring a pram.
-The drawback, although not very serious, is that it does not leave you exactly in the grounds of the Palace of Versailles, but only 10 minutes away.
-You will have to walk.
+This is the most convenient option if you plan to bring your baby with you.
+The disadvantage, although not very serious, is that it does not leave you exactly at the Palace of Versailles, but 10 minutes away.
+This is a journey you will have to make on foot.

 Probably the least difficult, whichever way you look at it.
-However, you should bear in mind that parking in Versailles comes with a parking fee available from €12.
+However, be aware that parking at Versailles comes with a parking fee available from €12.

 Opt for a morning visit